telerik/fiddler-everywhere-docs/knowledge-base/certificate-details.md

 Fiddler Everywhere version 3.2.0 and above contain [indicators and notifications]({%slug web-sessions-list%}#certificate-indicators) that show if a server certificate is valid, expiring, or causes errors.

+Note that certificate information is available only for Live traffic and is not available for saved sessions from the [**Sessions** section]({%slug saved-sessions-tab%}) or for SAZ and other imported files.

 ### Extracting Certificate Details